 Clues to church history abound in membership transfer correspondence.
 If you should happen across them when assembling documents for a church archive (or under other circumstances), I’d urge you not to pitch them out.
 They can tell you a great deal about both churches involved in a transfer: hints as to congregational theology (it is not safe to assume that a congregation’s contemporary theological stance was always the same – indeed, it seems to me safer to assume that it was not the same in the past), church governance style, and the background of individuals being transferred.
 These are among the clues that can be revealed when membership transfers are taken as seriously today by church historians, archivists and others, as were transfers when the transfers were first issued.

 ¹Letters of transfer came into play (perhaps obviously) only for those people who had been members ‘in good standing’ at a ‘regular’ Baptist church.
-Without getting into a detailed discussion of Baptist denominational distinctives prior to the 1920s, suffice to say that non-Baptists could not have their membership from a non-Baptist church transferred to a Baptist church in the fashion described below.
+Without getting into a detailed discussion of Baptist denominational distinctives prior to the 1920s, suffice to say that non-Baptists could not have their membership from a non-Baptist church transferred to a Baptist church in the fashion described above.
 They would need, most probably, to be baptized in order to receive Baptist membership.
 (Today, a person could become a member at First Baptist from a non-Baptist church without being baptized “by experience” if adult immersion baptism was practiced at their previous church).

 ²I don’t know what Fairview Baptist Church’s by-laws required at this time regarding votes on admission of new members.
 But the earliest by-laws of First Baptist Church, Vancouver, indicate such a vote must be unanimously in favour in order for the person to be admitted.
 However, “Should any objection be made the case shall be postponed and the objection inquired into.
 If the church on inquiry shall regard the objection as unscriptural, it may be overruled.”
 (Handbook, First Baptist Church, 1889)